ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/using_collision_monitor.md

 !!! note

-    It is recommended to include a `stopped` sub polygon as the last entry in the `velocity_polygons` list to cover the entire range of the robot’s velocity limits.
+    It is recommended to include a `stopped` sub polygon as the last entry in the `velocity_polygons` list to cover the entire range of the robot's velocity limits.
 In cases where the velocity is not within the scope of any sub polygons, the Collision Monitor will log a warning message and continue with the previously matched polygon.

 !!! note